mel-121821/library/README.md

 How to center a position: fixed element: https://stackoverflow.com/questions/2005954/center-a-positionfixed-element

-How to blrur background when a popup appears: https://stackoverflow.com/questions/74440193/how-to-fade-background-when-popup-appears
+How to blur background when a popup appears: https://stackoverflow.com/questions/74440193/how-to-fade-background-when-popup-appears